yoyofuji/ProjectPneumonia/README.md

 'python3 train.py --model-dir=models/(name_of_model) data/(name_of_file_with_data) --epochs=35 --batch-size=1 --workers=1'

 When training a model, different idications are given and shouldnt be neglected.
- - Val loss:The margin of loss and error in the epoch ran
+ - loss:The margin of loss and error in the epoch ran
- - Val time:time spent running an epoch
+ - Time:time spent running an epoch
- - Val accuracy:The overall accuracy of the epoch run
+ - accuracy:The overall sucess rate of the epoch run

 ### Observations